kuchtadaniel/.NET_C-sharp/Martin-Marietta.md

 - Control access to actions using `[Authorize]` with roles or policies.

 ## Versioning
-URL Versioning: In this approach, the API version is included in the URL, such as https://api.example.com/v1/resource.
+-URL Versioning: In this approach, the API version is included in the URL, such as https://api.example.com/v1/resource.
 It's straightforward but can clutter URLs.

-Header Versioning: The version information is passed in an HTTP header, like Accept-Version: v1.
+-Header Versioning: The version information is passed in an HTTP header, like Accept-Version: v1.
 This keeps the URL cleaner but requires clients to include the header.

-Media Type Versioning (Accept Header): Different versions are represented by distinct media types in the Accept header.
+-Media Type Versioning (Accept Header): Different versions are represented by distinct media types in the Accept header.
 For example, Accept: application/vnd.myapi.v1+json.

-Custom Header: You can define a custom header like X-API-Version: v1.
+-Custom Header: You can define a custom header like X-API-Version: v1.
 This provides flexibility but requires clients to understand the custom header.

-Query Parameter: Versioning is indicated in the query parameter, such as https://api.example.com/resource?v=1.
+-Query Parameter: Versioning is indicated in the query parameter, such as https://api.example.com/resource?v=1.

-Namespace Versioning: The version is included as part of the namespace in the code structure, like namespace V1.Controllers.
+-Namespace Versioning: The version is included as part of the namespace in the code structure, like namespace V1.Controllers.

-Choosing the right versioning approach depends on f

 ### API Versioning
 - Handle API versioning using attributes like `[ApiVersion]`.